 Registration is free.
 You don’t have to download any software.
 The company takes none of your profits.

-Where is the money coming from, and how do they fund this world-beating algorithm?
+Where is the money coming from, and how do they fund this world-beating trading strategies algorithm?

 3. Super Clever Helpful Robots

-The algorithm purportedly does all the work for you.
-Robots are incredibly useful in trading bitcoin, but none of them are that good.
+The algorithm purportedly does all the trading strategies for you.
+Robots are incredibly useful in trading bitcoin, but none of them is that good.
 Even auto trading requires effort and analysis, but the site claims to make trading easy for people with ‘zero experience.’
 Nope.